kopiro/kopiro/md/description.md

-SSWE working on Spotify desktop & web client, living in 🇸🇪
+aka @kopiro - sswe working on Spotify desktop & web-client, living in 🇸🇪